 - Restore the data you backed up before the update from the older version to the new installation.

 Restoring the backed up data to the system may result indata loss from the time you took a backup until the time you restore it.

 If you have any question about the update, contact Exasol support.

-In case of a rollback, follow the instructions given in Installing Exasol on Amazon Web Service (AWS) to reinstall the older version of Exasol.
+In case you need to revert to a previous version, follow the instructions given in Deploying Exasol on Amazon Web Services (AWS) to reinstall the older version of Exasol.